 Lynda.com is a good place to go if you're looking to learn about one particular aspect of Photoshop in detail, too.
 For example, you can learn more about Filters in this tutorial and about adjustment layers and blend mode in this tutorial.

 Or, if you want to learn how to create a particular type of design or illustration, you'll also find useful tutorials on Lynda.com.
 There's this Creating and Adapting a Logo course, for example.

 Skillshare is another popular online courses site that offers tutorials on everything from design to cooking.
 There's a dedicated section on the site just for Adobe Photoshop, and there you'll find hundreds of courses to help you achieve just about anything.

 You can get a free version of Skillshare with 477 classes that include videos and written tutorials, but if you sign up for premium you'll get access to almost 4,000 courses.
 Premium also gets you offline access.
-New customers can get three months of Skillshare Premium for £0.69/US$0.99 here, after which it'll cost between $6 and $10 per month depending on the subscription you choose.
+New customers can get two months of Skillshare Premium free here, after which it'll cost between $6 and $10 per month depending on the subscription you choose.

-Photoshop courses include Basics of Photoshop: Fundamentals for Beginners, but if you've already spent some time with the software you can jump into a course such as Character Illustration: From concept to final artwork, or Pattern Design: Bring your artwork to life on products.
+Photoshop courses include Fundamentals of Photoshop, but if you've already spent some time with the software you can jump into a course such as Character Illustration: From concept to final artwork, or Pattern Design: Bring your artwork to life on products.